PrivSec-dev/privsec.dev/content/posts/linux/Setting up DM-Integrity/index.md

 debootstrap --variant=minbase stable /mnt/debian-minbase http://deb.debian.org/debian/
 ```

-If you want to install Fedora you will also have to bootstrap the system manually using `dnf`.
+If you want to install Fedora, you will also have to bootstrap the system manually using `dnf`.
 You will have to load the module in the initramfs in `/etc/dracut.conf.d/dm-integrity.conf` and add `add_drivers+=" dm-integrity "`.
 An example for the DNF command would be:

 ```bash
 dnf --releasever=41 --installroot=/mnt/fedora groupinstall core